zzixM/JavaScript-Dice-Game/README.md

-﻿disclamer in script.js
+﻿disclamer in script.js lines 148-155

-As of 09/04/2024 Game code is still in development